 Can you teach someone who does not know how to ride a 2 wheel bike how to ride in 1-4 hours from start to finish?
 Yes you can!

-Here are 2 well proven methods, one super easy but slower (weeks or months), the second precisely engineered and faster (typically 1-6 hours total) to teach someone to ride but best done with an experienced instructor.
+Here are 2 well proven methods, one super easy but slower (weeks or months), the second precisely engineered and faster (typically 1-4 hours total) to teach someone to ride but best done with an experienced instructor.
 This latter technique was perfected by John Ciccarelli, founder and owner of Bicycle Solutions.

 2) Fast Method – Bicycle Solutions created a refined scientific step by step method that can get some riding in as little as an hour, most in 2-3 hours, and a few may take as long as 4-6 hours.
 Here is the secret sauce for the fast method.
+This method can even be used during pandemics where you are outside and the instructor stays 10'+ away from a student -- no need to hold onto them or be physically near while they learn to ride.

 Prereqs